mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 My biggest complaint about the ASUS Prime A320I-K was its limited compatibility, but it's possible that I'm mistaken.

 Beyond that, I wasn't crazy about the BIOS.
 Its upgrade utility was completely broken.
 It's supposed to be able to download and install the latest BIOS versions, but when I tried upgrading, it kept telling me that I had the latest BIOS when I didn't.
-I had to upgrade manually by downloading the files and loading them on a thumbdirve.
+I had to upgrade manually by downloading the files and loading them on a thumb drive.

 {{<gallery caption="The ASUS EZ Flash utility claimed I had the latest BIOS at version 2203.
 The ASUS website offered BIOS version 5862, so I had to update manually.">}}
 {{<img src="ez-bios-1.png" alt="Screenshot showing ASUS EZ Flash saying my 2203 BIOS was the latest" maxWidth="450px">}}